George Copeland: Copeland and Debussy

 By 1955, Copeland had modified his account to have Debussy say: "I never dreamed that I would hear my music played like that in my lifetime.
 In this later version, Copeland claimed that their meetings were daily, for four months, including periods of playing as well as long walks in the countryside.

-Copeland gave many U.S. premieres of Debussy's works, as well as several world premieres.
-The most important was the world premiere of numbers X and XI of the Etudes on November 21, 1916, at Aeolian Hall in New York City.
-The anonymous critic for Musical Courier was not particularly impressed with the Études, writing "These [études], in themselves, are not so absorbing as some of the composer's more familiar pieces, but as played by Mr. Copeland they acquired a delicate tone and glowing imagery that were surpassingly beautiful."
-Other U.S. premieres of Debussy included the Berceuse héroïque and La Boîte à joujoux.
-The latter, played on March 24, 1914, at the Copley-Plaza Hotel in Boston, may have been the world premiere of the work.
+Copeland gave several U.S. premieres of Debussy's works, as well as a handful of confirmed and likely world premieres.
+The most important of these latter was the world premiere of numbers X and XI of the Etudes on November 21, 1916, at Aeolian Hall in New York City.
+The program included Beethoven's Piano Sonata No. 23, Debussy's two piano work En blanc et noir performed with Copeland's student Elizabeth Gordon, and miscellaneous short pieces.
+The anonymous critic for Musical Courier was not particularly impressed with the Études, writing "Novelties...included two etudes by Debussy.
+The latter, in themselves, are not so absorbing as some of the composer's more familiar pieces, but as played by Mr. Copeland they acquired a delicate tone and glowing imagery that were surpassingly beautiful."
+Copeland concluded the recital with his own arrangement of "The Blue Danube".
+Several weeks later, he repeated the program in Boston.
+Philip Hale seemed more enthusiastic than his New York counterpart: "The two new pieces by Debussy afforded the pianist an effective opportunity for displaying the vaporous quality of tone, the imagination and finesse for which he is now famous."